Elections forms and FAQs

 Who will support me?

-- You will be assigned a mentor who will be a colleague from the Faculty Board or the Chair or Deputy Chair of Academic Senate.
+- You will be assigned a mentor who will be either the Chair or Deputy Chair of Academic Senate.
 Together you will develop a mentoring plan and have regular catch ups before meetings to discuss items and ensure you are achieving your goals.

-- The Chairs of the Faculty Board or Academic Senate can also provide you with advice if needed.
+- The Chair of Academic Senate can also provide you with advice if needed.

 What will I learn from my involvement?